Blue Jays beat Orioles 8-7 in 10th after blowing 4-run lead

 Grichuk is on a seven-game hitting streak — including four straight multi-hit games — to raise his batting average 75 points to .333.
 In addition, over the last five games he has four homers and 11 RBIs.

-Travis Shaw also homered for the Blue Jays, who can complete a three-game sweep Wednesday.
+Shaw also homered for the Blue Jays, who can complete a three-game sweep Wednesday.

 Anthony Santander hit a pair of two-run homers for the Orioles, giving him nine for the season along with 26 RBIs.
 But Baltimore dropped its third straight and has lost four of five since a six-game winning streak.